Walker21122008/CPT-Hasini-And-Ambrose/README.md

 - **Distance sensors** face outward from each ramp; used to detect opponent in CHARGE range
 - **Photoresistors** are mounted along the bottom edge of the side shields; detect the white boundary line
 - **LEDs** are paired next to each photoresistor for active illumination and state visualization

+#### Design changes: Tung Tung Tung Sahur 2.0 → Tung Tung Tung Sahur 3.0
+After conversing with other groups to find out their weaknesses, we figured that almost every group was using a ramp like us.
+We figures that we had to prevent the other robots from gaining access to the wheels. so, we decided to put a barrier for the robot ramp at the base to protect itself from other robots.
+We also decided to use an LED Strip instead of the normal LED lights conected through a circuit since the LEDS weren't bright enough for us to test.
+Here is the prototype of our new design:

 ---
 ### Wiring